-MET will organise a training programme on SWM planning, available for local authorities.
+MET will organise a training programme on SWM planning and good practices, available for local authorities.
 MET will seek donor funding for such a programme, which will be implemented in parallel to Phase 1, assisting the local authorities in developing applicable SWM Plans.
+The training would focus on use of the guidelines on planning (Task 1.1.5), guidelines on waste collection (Task 1.3.2) and guidelines on waste disposal (Task 1.4.3).